 Whitaker Center for STEM Education at FGCU takes a systemic approach to enhancing and reforming STEM education by providing professional development opportunities for K-12 educators, conducting research in STEM teaching and learning, developing innovative curricula, resources, and materials, developing and supporting programs for students, and building strong community partnerships.

-We have a limited number of spaces still available for the July 21st week.
 Please contact the Whitaker Center for more information.

 In partnership with: